 We considered the case for which the transmission of the first disease is completely unaffected by the presence of the second; that is, when coinfected people transmit infection to the same degree as singly infected people, disease dynamics are completely determined by the basic reproduction numbers of each.
 The two diseases coexist at an endemic level as long as they can persist independently.
 However, if the assumption does not hold, then we calculated the invasion reproduction number to measure the ability of one disease to invade the other at its steady state.
 The relation between the basic reproduction number and the invasion reproduction number was investigated, and sufficient conditions for the persistence of both diseases were obtained.
 Using numerical methods, more complicated dynamics including backward bifurcation, bistability and Hopf bifurcation were found.
-The disease with smaller reproduction number may be able to invade and competitively exclude the other disease even if there is no coexistence steady state.
-It is noteworthy that some of these dynamical behaviors have been observed in previous studies based on different models [7, 35, 60, 61].
-Our study provides some more advanced theoretical results on the stability and persistence of a reasonable coinfected model.
+The disease even if there is no coexistence steady state.
+It is noteworthy that some of these dynamical behaviors have been observed in previous studies based on different models [7,35,60,61].
+Our study provides further theoretical results on the stability and persistence in a model of coinfection.
 The results throughout this paper for one disease also holds for the other due to the symmetry of the model.
-Note that some of our analytical results are applicable to models of coinfection by different parasites (e.g. [54, 4, 3]) where there is no recovery $(\rho_1 = \rho_2 = 0)$.
+Note that some of our analytical results are applicable to models of coinfection by different parasites (e.g. [54,4,3]) where there is no recovery ( $\rho_1 = \rho_2 = 0$ ).